 Frequently Asked Questions about Illinois Personal Injury Law

 Personal injury lawsuits cover a wide spectrum of injuries and accidents, including car accidents, toxic exposure and poisoning, defective products and other legal issues.
 In this section you will find common questions and answers we are asked by our clients about personal injury law in Illinois.
-If you have questions of your own or would like one of our lawyers to recommend an attorney to represent you, please contact us.

 What is the first thing I should do if I am injured?